Xitog/hamill/README.md

 <ins>Rationale</ins>: More complete than [the original Markdown](https://daringfireball.net/projects/markdown/syntax)<sup>2004</sup>, easier to parse and write.

+The Python 3 version handles only Hamill 1.0.
+The Javascript version handles only Hamill 2.0.

 First version released in 2020.
 Version 2 released in 2022.

 You can try it live [here](https://xitog.github.io/dgx/informatique/hamilljs/hamill_live.html).